Coronavirus: Austria briefly halts trains from Italy over COVID-19 concerns | DW | 23.02.2020

-Trains are once again allowed to travel via the Brenner Pass, a key train route between Austria and Italy.
-Austria had briefly stopped rail traffic after two passengers were thought to be infected with the coronavirus.
+Trains may once again travel via the Brenner Pass, a key train route between Austria and Italy.
+Austria had halted rail traffic after two passengers were thought to be infected with the coronavirus.

-Austria on Sunday evening lifted a brief ban on trains travelling to and from Italy via a key international route.
-The block was imposed after two possible cases of the new coronavirus were discovered on board a train heading from Italy to southern Germany.
+Austria on Sunday evening lifted a short-lived ban on trains travelling to and from Italy via key international route, instituted after two possible cases of the new coronavirus were discovered on board a train heading from Italy to southern Germany.

-"The official block on the Brenner Pass has been lifted," Austria's state-operated rail company ÖBB announced on Twitter.
+"The official block on the Brenner Pass has been lifted," state rail company ÖBB announced on Twitter.

 Trains will travel according to their normal schedules starting from Monday, the company said.

-Austria had halted some train connections on Sunday evening at the Brenner pass with Italy, after officials reported that two passengers who were possibly infected with the coronavirus had been stopped.
+On Sunday, Austria had halted some train connections on its border with Italy when officials reported that two passengers who were possibly infected with the new coronavirus had been stopped at the border.

 The two passengers, while feverish, have since tested negative for the COVID-19 virus, Austria's interior ministry said.